Shubham-Rasal/go-backend-template/Notes.md

 ```

-TODO: make an issue on sqlc for not gereating correct code for returning values after update
-TODO: add activity table to revise the process
-TODO : custom validator, return custom err instead of 500

 I think the best way to get into OS is to use a bunch of projects, packages and tools.
 When you use them, you will find bugs, missing features, and other things that you can fix.``